pocable/DLAPI/README.md

 * Run: make run

 ## Development Setup
-This is only for if you want to work on the code.
+This is only if you want to run it locally without docker.
 * Run pip install -r requirements.txt
 * Run pip install -e .
 * Modify ENVIRONMENT.bat to declare your environment variables